NomarCub/obsidian-open-vscode/README.md

 This plugin for [Obsidian](https://obsidian.md/) makes a ribbon button and a command to open your vault as a Visual Studio Code workspace.

+It's functionality is probably made redundant now using the [Shell commands](https://github.com/Taitava/obsidian-shellcommands) and [Customizable Sidebar](https://github.com/phibr0/obsidian-customizable-sidebar) (or [Buttons](https://github.com/shabegom/buttons)) plugins, but it'll be maintained for the foreseeable future.

 You can use VSCode for various purposes with your vault, such as for git version control, markdown formatting with [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), linting with [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint), [mass formatting files](https://marketplace.visualstudio.com/items?itemName=jbockle.jbockle-format-files) and more.

 ![video showcase](https://user-images.githubusercontent.com/5298006/125867690-c11f4396-e31b-4232-9ea5-822bf729df9a.gif)